“NO BORDERS_NO LAGERS” – Intersectional Empowerment Arts and Culture Festival on 23.-25.8 in Berlin Oranienplatz

 Refugee politics in Germany and the EU are becoming more and more precarious.
 Out-dated policies such as paying with cash instead of cash are in operation.
 The EU decision on the new GEAS guidelines locks refugees in detention camps at Europe’s external borders.
 Deportations, racism and discrimination are populars policies, refuge and protection are now strange words.
 The refugees as usual are the scapegoats, the easiest target to blame for all the problems in the society, because they have nor the right to vote, neither the votes.

-Experts from Seebrücke, Seawatch, Alarm phone and the Left-party candidate, working with refugees stranded on borders and living in lagers, will give us an insight on their work.
+Experts from Seebrücke, NINA HH, Seawatch, Alarm phone and the Left-party candidate, working with refugees stranded on borders and living in lagers, will give us an insight on their work.

 This feminist panel with anti-racist, anti-colonial and refugee women* empowerment will discuss the opening of our structures.
 How do our cultures, religions, beliefs and prejudices divide our struggles?
 How are we connected to each other and how do our struggles against racism, discrimination and sexism connect us as women* and queers?